Skip to content

 Preconditions

-1. Player ship is in a sector where sector.special_type = NEBULA and the cluster carries a nebula type.
+1. Player ship is in a sector where sector.type = NEBULA and the cluster carries a nebula type.

 2. Ship has Quantum Field Harvester equipped (Ship.quantum_harvester_slot = True — target column).